mcorino/wxRuby3/lib/wx/doc/extra/11_drawing_and_dc.md

 temporary dc objects that will be passed on to blocks given and will only exist for the duration of the execution of the block.
 This will guarantee proper DC cleanup when leaving it's usage scope.

-> Note that it is a **BAD** idea to think about storing the dc reference provide to the block for later access!
+> Note that it is a **BAD** idea to think about storing the dc reference provided to the block for later access!

 A typical usage of a `::draw_on` method would be: